patience4711/ESP32-read-APS-inverters/README.md

 - data can be requested via http and mosquitto
 - There are 4 different mqtt json formats
 - Fast asyc webserver
-- a serial console to send commands and debugging
+- a serial- and a web console to send commands and debugging
 - Smart timekeeping
 - A lot of system info on the webpage